graphviz-perl/GraphViz2/README.md

     The same label is specified in the next case.

-- o As an arrayref of hashrefs
+- As an arrayref of hashrefs

     From scripts/record.2.pl: